kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - As MC, click on Medical Clinic door
   - Swap to Carth and click on Upper City North door
   - Swap to MC and talk to Zelka: 5
-    - `Buy: 4x Adrenal Alacrity (End: 22 Credits)`
+    - `Buy: 3x Adrenal Alacrity (End: 498 Credits)`
   - *Stims: Use one of each stim on MC, Alacrity on Carth*
   - Run MC close enough to Carth, then swap and enter Upper City North
     - You need to be about two floor tiles from the fountain
 - *Otherwise, if you've already used all four stims and can [skip Zelka](#skipping-zelka):*
     - Run straight from South Apartments to Upper City North and enter
     - *Skipping Zelka saves 10-11s, but only if you already used an Alacrity from Spire*
+- ***Conditional** - If you shopped with Zelka:*
-- After entering Upper City North, run straight across to enter North Apartments
+  - *Party: Remove Carth* after entering Upper City North
+- Run straight across to enter North Apartments
 - Run left until Sith soldiers accost you (+2 LSP; 52 total)
+- Fight with Sith Soldiers
+  - **Strat 1: Frag Grenade**
+    - This should be used only if MC is alone
+    - Attack the soldier outside the apartment with a Critical Strike
+    - Wait for the other two soldiers to exit the apartment, then throw a Frag grenade to kill them all
-- Kill three Sith soldiers without entering the apartment
+    - You want to avoid entering the apartment to skip the post-fight conversation with the Sullustan
-  - If you enter the apartment, you'll have to talk to the alien
+    - Using a Frag Grenade on this fight means you only have 2 for Brejik and 1 for Calo unless you get random drops or buy 3 or more from Igear
+  - **Strat 2: Carth**
+    - This should be used if Carth is already in your party or you want to preserve Frag Grenades
+    - Attack the soldier outside the apartment with a Critical Strike
+    - Swap to Carth and run to the center of the doorway, then queue Power Blasts on all living enemies
+    - Swap to MC and keep them outside the apartment while Carth finishes the fight
-- Loot corpses for Sith Uniform, grenades, and stims
+- Loot all three corpses for Sith Uniform, grenades, and stims
 - ***Conditional** - If Carth doesn't have Alacrity on:*
   - *Stims: Use Alacrity on Carth*
-  - At this point, MC should have all four stims active and Carth should have Alacrity
+  - At this point, MC should have all three (or four) stims active and Carth should have Alacrity
   - All stims should be [Duration Glitched](<../Techniques/Glitchless Tricks#duration-glitch>) until the end of Taris unless a character dies
-- *Party: Remove Carth*
+- *Party: Remove Carth* if he isn't already removed
 - Exit the apartments
-- Drunks accost you (+2 LSP; 54)
 - *Equip MC: Sith Armor*
+- Drunks flee from the scary Sith
 - Sith Sentry talks to you
 - Enter the Lower City